manrique1a/Gen-AI/Mid_term_project/fine_tuned_qa_embedding_model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:22
+- dataset_size:28
 - loss:MultipleNegativesRankingLoss
 base_model: sentence-transformers/all-MiniLM-L6-v2
 widget:
 - source_sentence: Where is the campus located?
   sentences:
+  - Students gain hands-on experience through capstone projects, industry collaborations, and events such as company site visits, helping them build practical skills that are directly applicable to the workforce.
   - Our campus is strategically situated at the NBC Tower and Gleacher Center in downtown Chicago’s Streeterville neighborhood
-  - In-Person application decisions are released approximately 1 to 2 months after each respected deadline.
-Online application decisions are released on a rolling basis
-  - We strongly recommend that at least one letter is written by someone such as a direct manager/supervisor or internship supervisor who can attest to skills you demonstrated or gained though a professional workplace experience (e.g., leadership, teamwork, collaboration, initiative, management, other).
-- source_sentence: How do I apply to the MBA/MS program?
+  - The curriculum emphasizes a combination of computational and analytical skills, domain knowledge, communication, and ethics, preparing students for broad application of data science in various sectors.
+- source_sentence: What is the structure of the capstone experience in the MS in Applied Data Science program?
   sentences:
   - The MS in Applied Data Science program offers partial tuition scholarships to top applicants.
 These scholarships do not require a separate application but it is recommended that candidates submit their applications ahead of the early deadline to maximize their chances of securing a scholarship.
+  - The capstone is a project-based course where students work in teams to solve real-world problems for clients from industry, academia, and social impact organizations, applying data science in a practical setting.
-  - The MS in Applied Data Science program requires two letters of recommendation
+  - The MS in Applied Data Science program is STEM/OPT eligible
-  - Applicants interested in the Joint MBA/MS degree will apply through Booth’s centralized, joint-application process.
-Applicants should complete the Chicago Booth Full-Time MBA application and select the MBA/MS in Applied Data Science as their program of interest
-- source_sentence: What programs options are available in the MS Applied Data Science program?
+- source_sentence: What is the purpose of the capstone projects in the MS in Applied Data Science program?
   sentences:
-  - In-person program, Online progran and Joint MBA/MS program
-  - 'November 7, 2024 - Priority Application Deadline

-    December 4, 2024 - Scholarship Priority Deadline

-    January 21, 2025 - International Application Deadline (requiring visa sponsorship from UChicago)

-    March 4, 2025 - Second Priority Application Deadline

-    May 6, 2025 - Third Priority Application Deadline

-    June 23, 2025 - Final Application Deadline'
-  - 'Tuition for the MS in Applied Data Science program: $5,967 per course/$71,604 total tuition'
-- source_sentence: Where is the Data Science Institute located?
+  - To earn the MS-ADS degree students must successfully complete 12 courses (6 core, 4 elective, 2 Capstone) and our tailored Career Seminar
+  - Capstone projects allow students to address real-world challenges across industries, showcasing practical and impactful data science solutions.
+Outstanding projects are recognized with awards such as 'Best in Show'.
+  - Introduction to Statistical Concepts (Foundational, optional), R for Data Science (Foundational, optional), Python for Data Science (Foundational, optional), Advanced Linear Algebra for Machine Learning (Foundational, optional)
+- source_sentence: How long will it take for me to receive a decision on my application?
   sentences:
   - Located within Hyde Park campus
-  - The Data Science Institute Scholarship, MS in Applied Data Science Alumni Scholarship
-  - Yes, meet your admissions counselor by scheduling an appointment https://apply-psd.uchicago.edu/portal/applied-data-science
-- source_sentence: Does the Master’s in Applied Data Science Online program provide visa sponsorship?
+  - Most courses are from 6-9pm Monday through Thursday with some offered on Fridays and Saturdays.
+This allows you to work in an internship and/or job during the program
+  - In-Person application decisions are released approximately 1 to 2 months after each respected deadline.
+Online application decisions are released on a rolling basis
+- source_sentence: Where can I mail my official transcripts?
   sentences:
-  - Full-time students take 3 classes per quarter (300 units).
-Part-time students take 2 classes per quarter (200 units)
-  - To earn the MS-ADS degree students must successfully complete 12 courses (6 core, 4 elective, 2 Capstone) and our tailored Career Seminar
-  - Only our In-Person, Full-Time program is Visa eligible
+  - Ethics is integrated into the curriculum alongside technical skills to ensure graduates are equipped to consider the social impact of data science solutions and apply responsible practices in real-world contexts.
+  - The MS in Applied Data Science program requires two letters of recommendation
+  - 'The University of Chicago

+    Attention: MS in Applied Data Science Admissions

+    455 N Cityfront Plaza Dr., Suite 950

+    Chicago, Illinois 60611'
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 metrics:
 - pearson_cosine
 - spearman_cosine
 co2_eq_emissions:
-  emissions: 0.08184138571956523
+  emissions: 0.12810612663829163
-  energy_consumed: 0.00022239044414250008
+  energy_consumed: 0.00034810723388881034
   source: codecarbon
   training_type: fine-tuning
   on_cloud: false
   cpu_model: Intel(R) Core(TM) i5-5350U CPU @ 1.80GHz
   ram_total_size: 8.0
-  hours_used: 0.024
+  hours_used: 0.035
 model-index:
 - name: SentenceTransformer based on sentence-transformers/all-MiniLM-L6-v2
   results: